Mortgage Calculator

 How is the monthly mortgage payment calculated? expand_more

-The monthly principal and interest payment is calculated using the standard amortization formula: M = P * [r(1+r)^n] / [(1+r)^n - 1], where P is the loan amount, r is the monthly interest rate, and n is the total number of payments.
-Property tax, insurance, and PMI are added on top of this amount.
+The monthly principal and interest payment uses the standard amortization formula: M = P * [r(1+r)^n] / [(1+r)^n - 1], where P is the loan amount, r is the monthly interest rate (annual rate divided by 12, then by 100), and n is the total number of monthly payments.
+Property tax, home insurance, and PMI are then added on top to produce the full monthly total.

 What is PMI and when is it required? expand_more

-Private Mortgage Insurance (PMI) is typically required by lenders when your down payment is less than 20% of the home price.
-It protects the lender in case you default on the loan.
-Once you build 20% equity in your home, you can usually request to have PMI removed.
+Private Mortgage Insurance (PMI) is typically required by conventional lenders when your down payment is less than 20% of the home price.
+It protects the lender if you default on the loan.
+This calculator applies PMI automatically when the down payment falls below the 20% threshold.
+Once you reach 20% equity in the home, you can usually ask your lender to remove it.

 How much should I put as a down payment? expand_more

-How does the interest rate affect my mortgage? expand_more
+How does the interest rate affect my total mortgage cost? expand_more

 Is this calculator accurate for all mortgage types? expand_more

-This calculator estimates payments for a standard fixed-rate mortgage with level monthly payments over the full term.
-It does not account for adjustable-rate mortgages (ARMs), interest-only loans, or other specialized loan structures.
-For precise figures, consult your lender or mortgage advisor.
+This tool models a standard fixed-rate mortgage where the monthly payment stays constant for the full term.
+It does not model adjustable-rate mortgages (ARMs), interest-only periods, balloon loans, or FHA/VA loan structures with different insurance rules.
+For ARMs or specialist products, consult your lender directly.